lucy-d-w/sorority-attendance/README.md

 ## Do you ever not know where you need to be and when in regards to sorority activities?
 If yes, what do you do to resolve that?
 A: “Umm … yes.
 I don’t tend to figure out where to be and when until very close to when the event starts.
 I tend to look at the groupme or text a friend.”\
-B: “Omg all the time lucy these are such good questions.
+B: “Oh my god all the time Lucy these are such good questions.
 To resolve it, I unfortunately have to go find emails with chapter announcements.
 Mostly I just freak out and send it to groupme, which wastes everyone’s time.
 I just want a text that reminds me where I need to be.
 I don’t want to do it on calendar.” \
 C: “I frequently get confused on what’s happening because we get like so many emails that it becomes numb.
 To resolve it, I usually rely on group message and other people talking about things.”

 ## What does your decision making process look like when you decide whether or not to attend an event?